DSaunders/AgileMetrics/README.md

 This is a work in progress, the next items to work on are:

 - Ability to filter build definitions by branch.
-Currently only builds to `refs/heads/master` are measured.
+Currently only builds to `refs/heads/master` are measured
 - Dynamically choose a time period.
-Currently the dashboard is fixed to show the last 6 weeks)
+Currently the dashboard is fixed to show the last 6 weeks
 - Improve the API call code.
 Currently a single API call is made on load, and cached for the duration.
 In this time, the UI makes multiple calls to get the value from this cache.
-This could be improved.
+This could be improved